-Projects should take into account the results of projects supported by other EU funding programmes.
+Projects should consider the results of projects supported by other EU funding programmes.
 The complementarities must be described in the project proposals (Part B of the Application Form).

 Projects must comply with EU policy interests and priorities (such as environment, social, security, industrial and trade policy, etc).